vintagefuture/sem-scrum-team-2/README.md

 - The population of people, people living in cities, and people not living in cities in each continent.
 - The population of people, people living in cities, and people not living in cities in each region.
 - The population of people, people living in cities, and people not living in cities in each country.

+### Total Population Reports
+- The population of the world.
+- The population of a continent.
+- The population of a region.
+- The population of a country.
+- The population of a district.
+- The population of a city.

+### Languages Report
+- Total number of people, with percentage of world population, who speak Chinese, English, Hindi, Spanish, Arabic, from greatest number to smallest.